-In a furnace operating with a conventional radiant tube combustion system, 65 to 70% of the heat created by combustion is wasted in the ue gas.
+In a furnace operating with a conventional radiant tube burner, 65 to 70% of the heat created by combustion is wasted in the flue gas.

-Single-ended recuperative radiant tube combustion system (SER) reduces that wasted heat dramatically.
+Single-ended recuperative radiant tube burners (SER) reduces that wasted heat dramatically.
 Because it uses up to 70% of the available exhaust gas heat to preheat incoming combustion air the furnace’s fuel consumption is reduced signicantly (Fig. 1).